elibroftw/blog.elijahlopez.ca/content/posts/meta-quest-3-review.md

 draft: false
 tags:
   - review
+summary: The good, the bad, and the ugly regarding the Meta Quest 3 from personal experience
 ---

 I bought the Meta Quest 3 in June of last year using some crypto currency I did not want to hold onto.
 Over the last few months I have not really used it.
 That's mostly because the best parts of the Meta Quest 3 are the games.
 However, I've been playing Black Ops 6 (desktop game) since October!
 I've played no other game and I'm not bored of it (yet?).